Mexican-Style Black Beans

 • Heat oil over medium heat in a large pan.
 Add garlic and cumin and cook for a few minutes, until the garlic is fragrant.

-Garlic and spices in oil cooking in a pan
+onions and garlic sautéing in a pan

 • Just before serving, stir in the cilantro.